 Translation Process

-MYOB Advanced provides built-in localization functionality, so you can easily translate MYOB Advanced into any language without using third-party products.
-You can collect the strings used in the whole system or on a particular form, and translate them for any locale available in MYOB Advanced.
+MYOB Acumatica provides built-in localization functionality, so you can easily translate MYOB Acumatica into any language without using third-party products.
+You can collect the strings used in the whole system or on a particular form, and translate them for any locale available in MYOB Acumatica.

-This topic explains how to translate interface strings by using the built-in localization functionality of MYOB Advanced.
+This topic explains how to translate interface strings by using the built-in localization functionality of MYOB Acumatica.

 Note: Language translation is a controlled feature, which may not be available for your site.